 How to Volunteer

-- Check out current Volunteer Opportunities and learn more about the work of the Organization.
-You may want to contact them directly if you find what interests you.
+- Check out current Volunteer Opportunities and learn more about the work of the member organisations.

 It’s that easy!
 We also have some organizations’ volunteer application forms and program information on hand for you to get more information about their volunteer position(s).

 We acknowledge the support of the Province of British Columbia in funding aspects of this program

 Snow Angels Program

 The Snow Angels Program gears up every November to help seniors and individuals with mobility challenges by removing snow from their driveways and sidewalks.
 Each year, Snow Angels volunteers assist over 100 seniors and individuals with mobility challenges in Kamloops with snow removal services.

 - Shovel snow from the driveway and sidewalk within a 24-hour window

 - You must be physically fit to complete the job and be reliable